-Simple Ways to Make Your Home Feel Like Fall
+Simple Ways to Make Your House Feel Like Fall

 Living in Southern California, it really doesn’t feel much like fall around here.
 I’m still running around barefoot most of the day, but I would like to at least give my home a bit of that cozy fall feeling.
-So I am taking a look at some simple ways to make my house feel a little more appropriate for the season.
+So I am taking a look at some simple ways to make my house feel a little more like fall.

 My Fall Decor Style Has Changed

 Several years back, I gave away all of our artificial pumpkins, yard goblins, orange twinkle lights, and plastic tombstones to a friend of mine with younger children.
 She was happy to have the decor, and honestly, I was glad to pass it along to someone who’s kids would appreciate it.

 I’m not looking for more plastic pumpkins.